OsamaMaani/Interpreter-Visualizer/README.md

 <a name = "idea"></a>
 ### Idea of the project

-This application simply visualizes the front-end part of interpreters or compilers and that includes Lexical Analysis, Syntactic Analysis and Semantic analysis.
+This application simply visualizes the front-end part of interpreters or compilers and that includes Lexical Analysis, Syntactic Analysis and Semantic analysis.<br />
 By using this application you will be able to:<br />
 1- Visualize any part of your code in the front-end part of an interpreter or a compiler.<br />
 2- Try and error your understanding of the compiler theory subject.<br />